-Developing a mobile application for gathering medical complains is a challenge that has to be met in cooperation with a medical expert.
-However a simple anatomical wizard embedded into the application, may enable patients to enter their complaints, accurately describe symptoms and body pains, etc., without turning to medical staff.
+Developing a mobile application for gathering medical complaints is a challenge that has to be met in cooperation with a medical expert.
+However, a simple anatomical wizard embedded into the application may enable patients to enter their complaints, accurately describe symptoms and body pains, etc., without turning to medical staff.

 - App localization to register foreign patients in multiple languages